xuxiaojian/2022-MRM-LEARN/README.md

     ```

 ### Test with pretrained models
 The configuration for running different data and models are provided in folder ./configs.
-The current demo tests LEARN-BIO-warmup model on experimental data 017_9990  (note X-warmup and X-finetuned mdole share very similar results while X-warmupm model is more robust and therefore suggested).
+The current demo tests LEARN-BIO-warmup model on experimental data subj_exp  (note X-warmup and X-finetuned mdole share very similar results while X-warmupm model is more robust and therefore suggested).
 To run such a demo,
 - open config_test_LEARN-BIO.json file, change the "gpu_index" filed to your available GPUs;
 - open main.py file, change the project path [directory] to your local project path;
 -  in your terminal, run the main.py file by typing